Emerson Los Angeles

 - Students apply to the program one year in advance of study.
 Most students apply the first semester of their junior year.

 The Los Angeles Program is only available to qualified juniors, seniors, and graduate students.

-- Application Review Process: The Los Angeles Program is a merit-based application review process.
-An alphabetical list of applicants will be distributed to the appropriate academic departments.
+- Application Review Process: An alphabetical list of applicants will be distributed to the appropriate academic departments.
 Faculty will have an opportunity to contribute comments on applicants they believe have demonstrated superior creativity and skill.
 This information, combined with GPA and class standing will allow us to determine the final list of accepted, waitlisted, and rejected applicants.
 Some preference will be given to applicants from under-represented majors.
 The percentage of accepted applicants from each department will remain roughly constant.